Breaking Down Vaginal Douching: Pros and Cons

 Exercise and diet

 Exercise and diet can both affect vaginal odor.
 You’re familiar with asparagus pee?
 Well, welcome to broccoli vagina.
 Strongly scented foods can actually translate to a change in vaginal odor, so tracking what you eat and eliminating affecting foods can help.
 Equally, exercise can increase odor in the groin, just as it does in the armpits.
-Be sure to change out of sweaty exercise clothes right away, and if you feel you must “cleanse,” stick to the external parts of your lady bits and use a pH-balanced product like Gennev’s Ultra-Gentle Body Wash or Cleansing Cloths.
+Be sure to change out of sweaty exercise clothes right away, and if you feel you must “cleanse,” stick to the external parts of your lady bits and use a pH-balanced product like Gennev’s Ultra-Gentle Body Wash or Cleansing Cloth Vagina Wipes.

 If you’re experiencing a change in your vaginal odor that is strong and persistent, especially if it comes with a thicker discharge, you need to make an appointment with your ob/gyn.
 These can be indicators of an infection such as gonorrhea, BV, yeast vaginitis, or even a forgotten tampon or contraceptive sponge.
 Your doc will be able to diagnose the issue and set you on a course of treatment.